 Yes, busing is available for an extra fee for students in Toronto and York Region.
 Information to sign up for busing will accompany Offers of Acceptance in February.

-A fully-staffed, professional team of Guidance Counselors advise students on course selection and personal educational planning; career counseling; university and college entrance and study programs in Israel.
-Personal counseling is also offered to students who wish to discuss academic, social or personal issues and is strictly confidential.
-Regular student/counselor meetings help to build solid relationships, enable counselors to get to know their students very well throughout their years at TanenbaumCHAT and provide students with a solid support system.
+A team of guidance counsellors advises students on course selection and personal educational planning, career counselling, university and college entrance, and study programs in Israel.
+Confidential personal counselling is also offered to students who wish to discuss academic, social or personal issues.